 There’ a general rule of coffee to water ratio 1:5.
 That means you get a solid concentrate that you can easily mix with whatever your cup desires: milk, water, or experiment with delicious cold brew recipes for more ideas.
 In other words, that’s one cup of coffee to 5 cups of water.

-If you’re looking to brew a whole batch or a cold-brew concentrate, the best coffee to water ratio is 1:2.
+If you’re looking to brew a whole batch or a cold-brew concentrate, the best cold brew coffee ratio is 1:2 (1-part coffee to 2 parts water).

 For a powerful concentrate in a French press pot, use a 1:7 ratio.
-For a more mellow French press concentrate follow the 1:12 ratio.
+For a more mellow French press, cold brew concentrate ratio make follow 1:12.

 You can dilute cold-brew coffee concentrate in 1:1 or 1:2 ratio with any other liquids that you like.
 You can also use cold brew to make easy coffee cocktails this summer and impress your coffee lovers!